 Mass Schedule and Procedure

-Immediately following each Mass, Mass attendees must exit the Great Upper Church through the East Side doors as directed.
-Re-entry will only be allowed through the front lower level East Entrance of the Basilica, following the same entry protocol.
+Immediately following each Mass, Mass attendees must exit the Great Upper Church as directed.

 Holy Communion is taken under one species.
 When it is time to receive Communion, please follow all directions from Basilica staff in order to streamline the process and keep it safe for all participants.

 You will proceed to the altar in single file, while observing social distancing.
-If you would like to receive Holy Communion in the hand, upon approaching the priest, extend the hands with the right hand under the left as the Sacred Host is received.
+If you would like to receive Holy Communion in the hand, upon approaching the priest, remove your face covering, extend the hands with the right hand under the left as the Sacred Host is received.
 Then step to the side and receive the Sacred Host carefully and reverently.
 Holy Communion may also be received directly on the tongue.
-Return to your pew while continuing to maintain a distance of at least 6 feet from other people.

 As before, penitents have the option to confess anonymously or face-to-face.

-For those desiring private prayer, the Crypt Church of the Basilica is open from 9:00 a.m. to 5:00 p.m. daily.
-Private prayer in the Crypt Church will be limited to 30 minutes to allow others the opportunity to enter and pray.
+For those desiring private prayer, the Crypt Church and all chapels of the Basilica is open from 7:00 a.m. to 6:00 p.m. daily.

 Cafeteria, Tours, and Photography